randy3k/LaTeXYZ/README.markdown

 ###[User Manual](https://github.com/randy3k/LaTeXSq/wiki/User Manual)

 ### ST2 compartibility
-While it is possible to backward port to ST2,  keeping it to be ST3 only would be more easier to maintain.
+While it is possible to backward port to ST2,  keeping it to be ST3 only would make it easier to be maintained.

 ###License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.